Moon rabbit: Indigenous American folklore

 In ancient Maya art, glyphs, and inscriptions, a rabbit is frequently shown with the Moon Goddess and another deity related to the Moon.

 According to an Aztec legend, the god Quetzalcoatl, then living on Earth as a human, started on a journey and, after walking for a long time, became hungry and tired.
-With no food or water around, he thought he would die.
-Then a rabbit grazing nearby offered herself as food to save his life.
-Quetzalcoatl, moved by the rabbit's noble offering, elevated her to the Moon, then lowered her back to Earth and told her, "You may be just a rabbit, but everyone will remember you; there is your image in light, for all people and for all times."
+With no food or water around, Quetzalcoatl believed that he would die until a rabbit grazing nearby offered herself as food to save his life.
+Quetzalcoatl, moved by the rabbit's noble offering, elevated her to the Moon before returning her to Earth, imprinting her image in the Moon.
+He told the rabbit, "You may be just a rabbit, but everyone will remember you; there is your image in light, for all people and for all times."

-Another Mesoamerican legend tells of the brave and noble sacrifice of Nanahuatzin during the creation of the fifth sun.
-Humble Nanahuatzin sacrificed himself in fire to become the new sun, but the wealthy god Tecciztecatl hesitated four times before he finally set himself alight to become the Moon.
-Due to Tecciztecatl's cowardice, the deities felt that the Moon should not be so bright as the Sun, so one of the deities threw a rabbit at his face to diminish his light.
-Another version of the legend says that Tecciztecatl was in the form of a rabbit when he sacrificed himself to become the Moon, casting his shadow there.
+In Mesoamerican legend, Nanahuatzin and Tecciztecatl sacrificed themselves to become the sun and moon, respectively, during the creation of the fifth sun.
+Nanahuatzin did not hesitate to sacrifice himself, but Tecciztecatl hesitated four times before finally setting himself alight to become the Moon.
+Due to Tecciztecatl's cowardice, the other deities believed that the Moon should not be as bright as the Sun and threw a rabbit at Tecciztecatl's face to diminish his light.
+Another version of the legend states that Tecciztecatl was in the form of a rabbit when he sacrificed himself to become the Moon, casting his shadow there.

-In Canada and the United States, a Cree cultural legend tells a different story, about a young rabbit who wished to ride the Moon.
-Only the crane was willing to take him there.
-The trip stretched the crane's legs as the heavy rabbit held them tightly, leaving them elongated as the legs of all cranes are now.
-When they reached the Moon, the rabbit touched the crane's head with a bleeding paw, leaving the red mark cranes wear to this day.
+In a Cree cultural legend, a young rabbit wished to ride the Moon, but only the crane was willing to take him there.
+The trip stretched the crane's legs, leaving them elongated.
+When the crane and the rabbit reached the Moon, the rabbit touched the crane with its bleeding paw, leaving a red patch on its head.
+In the present, all cranes retain the crane's long legs and red patch.
 According to the legend, on clear nights, Rabbit still may be seen riding the Moon.